colomafarre/colomafarre.github.io/_posts/2019-04-18-tashi-waldorf-school.md

 The main building holds class 1, class 4, nursery, two offices and a library.
 In the grounds are classrooms for class 2 and 3, a caretakers building, a traditional Nepali house and a kitchen.

 On April 25th 2014 **an earthquake, marked 7.8 on the Richter scale, devastated Nepal**.
 Many buildings collapsed or were damaged beyond repair.
-Many of our students lost their homes and now live in tents in temporary camps. **The foundations of the Tashi Waldorf School house were largely affected** and, after an extensive survey, the building was sadly been deemed unsafe.
-In response, the community worked hard to build two temporary kindergartens in the outside space and the school management brought forward the long term plan to move the school to a tranquil and calm piece land on the greener outskirts of Kathmandu.
+Many of their students lost their homes and now live in tents in temporary camps. **The foundations of the Tashi Waldorf School house were largely affected** and, after an extensive survey, the building was sadly been deemed unsafe.
+In response, the community worked hard to build two temporary kindergartens in the outside space and the school management brought forward the long term plan to move the school to a tranquile and calm piece of land on the greener outskirts of Kathmandu.

 However, **without funds to invest** in a new location, the children and teachers of classes 1 to 4 have no option but to **continue lessons in their condemned building**.
 They hope that their strict earthquake drill procedures will suffice until enough support is raised.